 Patients with fibromyalgia can experience a number of symptoms, including:

 Because some may mistake fibromyalgia as arthritis or joint pain, it may go untreated or not receive the correct treatment to manage the pain or fully cure it.
-At Metro Pain and Vein Centers, our medical professionals will correctly diagnose your fibromyalgia and give you the right treatment plan to address it.
+At Metro Pain Centers, our medical professionals will correctly diagnose your fibromyalgia and give you the right treatment plan to address it.

 The cause of fibromyalgia is unknown, though people who have experienced a traumatic injury or have conditions like arthritis, lupus, and autoimmune diseases have a higher risk of developing fibromyalgia.
 There’s also currently no cure for it.
 However, fibromyalgia treatment is meant to reduce its symptoms and improve quality of life through various means.